 A dropshipping business requires very little initial capital to start.
 The merchant doesn’t have to worry about buying inventory or manufacturing products or the cost of shipping.
 Some writers estimate that prospective owners can launch a new dropshipping business for almost nothing — as little as $150.

 Finding suppliers is often the most difficult part about getting started — and tools like dropshipping supplier directories can make this problem easy to solve.
 While the merchant will still have to spend on marketing, a website, and an e-commerce platform, the barrier to entry for dropshipping is much lower than it is for most e-commerce businesses.
+You can even use a dropshipping software to automate the whole process.

 2. No Inventory Management